Comprehending Appraisals

-Their home's purchase is the most important investment some of us may ever encounter.
-Whether it's where you raise your family, a second vacation home or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple people working in concert to see it through.
+Their home's purchase is the most important investment most of us might ever make.
+It doesn't matter if where you raise your family, a seasonal vacation property or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple parties to see it through.

-Most of the participants are very familiar.
-The real estate agent is the most familiar person in the transaction.
-Then, the mortgage company provides the financial capital needed to fund the transaction.
-And the title company makes sure that all areas of the sale are completed and that the title is clear to transfer to the buyer from the seller.
+The majority of the participants are very familiar.
+The most familiar person in the exchange is the real estate agent.
+Then, the bank provides the money needed to bankroll the transaction.
+And the title company sees to it that all requirements of the transaction are completed and that the title is clear to transfer to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the property is consistent with the purchase price?
+So, who makes sure the value of the real estate is consistent with the amount being paid?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Island House Appraisals Inc will ensure, you as an interested party, are informed.

 Our first responsibility at Island House Appraisals Inc is to inspect the property to determine its true status.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a typical buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the house.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
+To ensure the stated square footage has not been misrepresented and illustrate the layout of the house, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.

 Replacement Cost

-Here, we pull information on local construction costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
-This figure often sets the maximum on what a property would sell for.
-It's also the least used method.
+Here, the appraiser pulls information on local construction costs, the cost of labor and other elements to calculate how much it would cost to build a property comparable to the one being appraised.
+This estimate often sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Sales Comparison

-Appraisers get to know the communities in which they appraise.
-They innately understand the value of particular features to the residents of that area.
-Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the real estate in question.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers can tell you a lot about the neighborhoods in which they appraise.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.

 Valuation Using the Income Approach

-A third way of valuing approach to value is sometimes applied when a neighborhood has a reasonable number of rental properties.
-In this scenario, the amount of revenue the property yields is factored in with income produced by neighboring properties to determine the current value.
+A third way of valuing a house is sometimes applied when an area has a measurable number of rental properties.
+In this case, the amount of revenue the real estate yields is factored in with income produced by neighboring properties to give an indicator of the current value.

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-It is important to note that while this amount is probably the most accurate indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-At the end of the day, an appraiser from Island House Appraisals Inc will help you get the most accurate property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Island House Appraisals Inc will help you get the most accurate property value, so you can make profitable real estate decisions.